framefox/foxconnect/app/javascript/components/README_SVGICON.md

 # SvgIcon Component

 A React component that mimics the Rails `svg_icon` helper functionality.
-It dynamically loads SVG files from the Rails asset pipeline (`app/assets/images/icons/`).
+Commonly used icons (~35) are bundled in JavaScript for instant rendering with zero network requests.
+Uncommon icons fall back to loading from the Rails asset pipeline.

 ## Usage